The Craxford Family Magazine Red Pages

 Found within Eva Unwin's collection of Victorian and Edwardian family photographs was this study of a young lady tantalisingly inscribed "Melinda".
 Eva was sure she was a (not too close) relation but could not remember who.

-Tell us what you know | More Information: Melinda
+Tell us what you know | More information: Melinda

 Return to Top of Page